Colombia's hopes hinge on Falcao's recovery

 In 1990, Colombia’s commitment to attack came unstuck with a typical sortie into midfield by flamboyant goalkeeper Rene Higuita, which was punished by Roger Milla in an extra-time defeat by Cameroon in the second round.

-Four years later, Colombia traveled to the United States on the back of a fine qualifying campaign that included a 5-0 win over Argentina in Buenos Aires - Argentina's worst home defeat.
+Four years later, Colombia travelled to the United States on the back of a fine qualifying campaign that included a 5-0 win over Argentina in Buenos Aires - Argentina's worst home defeat.

 An own goal by Escobar in a 2-1 loss against the United States contributed to Colombia's exit at the group stage.
 The defender was later shot dead in a bar in Medellin.